-The TRG program funds projects that explore potential commercial applications or initiate the early commercial development of university-held life sciences inventions.
+The Translational Research Grant (TRG) program funds projects that explore commercial applications or initiate the early commercial development of university-held life sciences inventions.
 The technology must have the potential to solve a real-world problem as a commercial product in the life sciences sector.

 Goals of the TRG program: